javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 |`-1.6`|  `-2`    |   `-1`  |    `-2`  |   `-1`   |

-These functions cover all possible ways to deal with the decimal part as a whole.
-But what if we'd like to round the number to `n-th` digit after the point?
+These functions cover all of the possible ways to deal with the decimal part of a number.
+But what if we'd like to round the number to `n-th` digit after the decimal?

 For instance, we have `1.2345` and want to round it to 2 digits, getting only `1.23`.

-There are two ways to do so.
+There are two ways to do so:

 1. Multiply-and-divide.

-    For instance, to round the number to the 2nd digit after the point, we can multiply the number by `100`, call the rounding function and then divide back.
+    For example, to round the number to the 2nd digit after the decimal, we can multiply the number by `100`, call the rounding function, and then divide back.
     ```js run
     let num = 1.23456;